Homeschooling in Connecticut & Homeschool Laws

 Under Connecticut homeschool law, homeschoolers are not required to participate in mandatory testing.
 Connecticut homeschool law does not stipulate any standardized testing.
 However, parents who choose to start homeschooling their children must submit a notice of intent under Connecticut homeschool law.
 This notice should include a brief description of curriculum, including the subjects to be taught and the instructional materials to be used under Connecticut homeschool law.
 While testing is not obligatory under Connecticut homeschool law, parents are responsible for providing regular instruction and maintaining a portfolio of their child’s work.
 The portfolio of the child’s progress must be made available for review by school district officials or the superintendent’s office upon request when homeschooling in Connecticut.
 Some Connecticut homeschooling families may choose to administer standardized tests, but this is not mandated by Connecticut homeschool law.

-Funding your Connecticut Homeschool
+Funding Your Connecticut Homeschool

 In Connecticut, homeschooling families bear all educational costs for extracurriculars or online homeschool curriculum.
 To offset expenses, Connecticut homeschooling families can use free or affordable support online with educational resources, curriculum exchanges, the interactive web, and lending libraries when homeschooling in Connecticut.